-MYP 1 to DP2 students will be expected to develop their understanding of Academic Honesty.
-There will be several areas of support for this
+MYP 1 to DP2 students will be expected to develop their understanding of academic integrity.
+There will be several areas of support for this.

-- 1. Students will receive hands-on workshops to help them develop skills in the Carousel at the beginning of the year during which.
+- 1. Students will receive hands-on workshops to help them develop skills in the library workshop sessions.
 These will be differentiated per year level. - 2.
-Students will receive explicit instructions with regards to developing skills related to academic honesty during their subject classes (when writing essays for example). - 3.
-Students will receive individual support on request from library staff and teachers. - 4.
-Mentors will play a role in helping to develop understanding. - 5.
-The students in the Student Council will make their peers aware of the policy and its contents.

-- 6. Students will be able to develop ways in which to incorporate aspects of Academic Honesty in CAS/SASA (eg Peer Coaching, being part of the Review Committee). - 7.
-Aim Higher may be used as an opportunity to reinforce/ raise awareness and understanding.
+MYP and CP Students will receive an introduction to academic integrity during carousel. - 3.
+Students will receive explicit instructions with regards to developing skills related to academic integrity during their subject classes (when writing essays for example). - 4.
+Students will receive individual support on request from library staff and teachers. - 5.
+Mentors and teachers will play a role in helping to develop understanding. - 6.
+The students will play a role in helping their peers become aware of the policy and its contents, possibly as a Service or CAS activity. - 7.
+Students will be able to develop other ways in which to incorporate aspects of academic integrity in CAS/SASA (eg Peer Coaching, being part of the Review Committee). - 8.
+Study support sessions may be used as an opportunity to reinforce/ raise awareness and understanding.

-For parents/guardians:
+For Parents/Guardians: